-India is one of the fastest growing countries in the world at the moment, and set to become a superpower in the coming decades.
+India is one of the fastest-growing countries in the world and set to become a superpower in the coming decades.

-The real estate market has not performed as good compared to places like China, Vietnam, or the Philippines though, and the future is yet to be determined.
+Yet, the real estate market has performed badly compared to places like China, Vietnam, and the Philippines.
+And the future is yet to be determined.

-In this article, I explain more in detail about how India’s real estate market has performed the past years and what my predictions are for 2019.
+In this article, you’ll learn how India’s real estate market has performed in the past years and what my predictions are for 2019.

 India’s real estate market performance in 2017 & 2018: A throwback

-India’s real estate market has not been one of the best performers in the past decade and has grown with a slow rate.
-Even if we saw a brief slowdown in 2015 – 2016, the market gradually bounced back in 2017 – 2018.
+India’s real estate market has not been one of the best performers in the past decade and has grown at a slow rate.
+The market gradually bounced back in 2017 – 2018, even if we saw a brief slowdown in 2015 – 2016.

-In fact, we saw a stronger demand of real estate in most of the bigger cities throughout 2017 and 2018.
+Positively, most of the bigger cities performed well throughout 2017 and 2018.
+Why is this the case then?
 The main reason is that the economy grows quickly, gaining much attention from international corporations and the media.

-With a high demand, yearly price increases still remain low and average between 0-2, which is are far off compared to countries like China and Vietnam.
+Despite seeing high demand, recent yearly price increases remain low and average between 0-2%.
+This is far off to countries like China and Vietnam.

 The impact of the banknote demonetization in 2016